COS301-SE-2026/SpendSense/docs/Demo3/SRS.md

   * FR9.5 The system shall display the user's sticker album.
   * FR9.6 The system shall provide access to financial insights.

+* FR9 Friends and Wagers
+  * FR9.1 The system shall allow authorised users to search for other users.
+    * FR9.1.1 The system shall allow users to enter information identifying another user.
+    * FR9.1.2 The system shall display users matching the entered search information.
+  * FR9.2 The system shall allow authorised users to send friend requests.
+    * FR9.2.1 The system shall create a pending friend request for the selected user.
+    * FR9.2.2 The system shall make the friend request available for the receiving user to accept or decline.
+  * FR9.3 The system shall allow authorised users to view friend requests.
+    * FR9.3.1 The system shall display pending friend requests received by the user.
+    * FR9.3.2 The system shall display the status of friend requests.
+  * FR9.4 The system shall allow authorised users to accept friend requests.
+    * FR9.4.1 The system shall add the requesting user to the user's friends list when a friend request is accepted.
+  * FR9.5 The system shall allow authorised users to decline friend requests.
+    * FR9.5.1 The system shall prevent the requesting user from being added to the user's friends list when a friend request is declined.
+  * FR9.6 The system shall allow authorised users to cancel friend requests that they have sent.
+    * FR9.6.1 The system shall remove the pending friend request when it is cancelled.
+  * FR9.7 The system shall allow authorised users to view their friends list.
+    * FR9.7.1 The system shall display users who are currently friends with the authorised user.
+  * FR9.8 The system shall allow authorised users to view a friend's profile.
+    * FR9.8.1 The system shall display the profile information available for the selected friend.
+  * FR9.9 The system shall allow authorised users to remove friends.
+    * FR9.9.1 The system shall remove the selected user from the user's friends list.
+  * FR9.10 The system shall allow authorised users to view the friends leaderboard.
+    * FR9.10.1 The system shall display the authorised user and their friends on the leaderboard.
+    * FR9.10.2 The system shall rank users according to the applicable leaderboard information.
+  * FR9.11 The system shall allow authorised users to view their wagers.
+    * FR9.11.1 The system shall display wagers associated with the user's account.
+    * FR9.11.2 The system shall display the current status of each wager.
+  * FR9.12 The system shall allow authorised users to create wagers with friends.
+    * FR9.12.1 The system shall allow users to enter the required wager information.
+    * FR9.12.2 The system shall store the created wager.
+    * FR9.12.3 The system shall make the wager available for the selected friend to accept or decline.
+  * FR9.13 The system shall allow authorised users to view wager details.
+    * FR9.13.1 The system shall display the stored information and conditions of the selected wager.
+    * FR9.13.2 The system shall display the current status of the selected wager.
+  * FR9.14 The system shall allow authorised users to accept wagers sent to them.
+    * FR9.14.1 The system shall activate the wager when it is accepted.
+  * FR9.15 The system shall allow authorised users to decline wagers sent to them.
+    * FR9.15.1 The system shall prevent a declined wager from becoming active.
+  * FR9.16 The system shall allow authorised users to cancel wagers that they have created.
+    * FR9.16.1 The system shall prevent a cancelled wager from being accepted by the receiving user.

+* FR10 Mascot
+  * FR10.1 The system shall allow authorised users to view their mascot home.
+    * FR10.1.1 The system shall display the user's mascot.
+    * FR10.1.2 The system shall display the current information and available options associated with the mascot.
+  * FR10.2 The system shall allow authorised users to view their mascot's mood.
+    * FR10.2.1 The system shall determine the mascot's mood based on applicable user activity and financial behaviour.
+    * FR10.2.2 The system shall display the mascot's current mood.
+  * FR10.3 The system shall allow authorised users to view their mascot's level.
+    * FR10.3.1 The system shall display the mascot's current level.
+    * FR10.3.2 The system shall display the applicable progress information for the mascot.
+  * FR10.4 The system shall allow authorised users to view the cosmetics shop.
+    * FR10.4.1 The system shall display cosmetic items available for the user's mascot.
+  * FR10.5 The system shall allow authorised users to view cosmetic item details.
+    * FR10.5.1 The system shall display the information associated with the selected cosmetic item.
+  * FR10.6 The system shall allow authorised users to dress their mascot with cosmetic items.
+    * FR10.6.1 The system shall allow users to select an available cosmetic item.
+    * FR10.6.2 The system shall apply the selected cosmetic item to the mascot.
+    * FR10.6.3 The system shall update the appearance of the mascot to reflect the equipped cosmetic item.

+* FR11 Monthly Wrapped
+  * FR11.1 The system shall allow authorised users to view their monthly wrapped.
+    * FR11.1.1 The system shall display the user's financial progress for the applicable month.
+    * FR11.1.2 The system shall display the user's achievements for the applicable month.
+    * FR11.1.3 The system shall display the user's applicable financial and gamification activity for the month.
+  * FR11.2 The system shall allow authorised users to click through the sections of their monthly wrapped.
+    * FR11.2.1 The system shall display the wrapped sections in their intended sequence.
+    * FR11.2.2 The system shall allow the user to progress through the wrapped until the final section is reached.
+  * FR11.3 The system shall allow authorised users to re-watch an available monthly wrapped.
+    * FR11.3.1 The system shall allow users to access a previously viewed monthly wrapped.
+    * FR11.3.2 The system shall restart the wrapped from its first section when the user chooses to re-watch it.
+  * FR11.4 The system shall allow authorised users to share their monthly wrapped.
+    * FR11.4.1 The system shall provide an available method for sharing the user's wrapped information.

 ## 5. Non-Functional Requirements

 **NFR1 Security**